Falitokiniaina/ADproject/README.md

 # Installation instructions

 Dependecies
-In order to compile this software, it is necessary to have the following software installed in the machine;
+In order to run this software, it is necessary to have the following libraries installed in the machine:
-- Ocaml 4.0.0
-- PostgreSQL 9.0
-- Postgresql-ocaml 2.0.1
-- findlib 1.3.1
-- GNU Make 3.81
+- ply (Python Lex-Yacc)
+- psycopg2 (PostgreSQL connection driver)
+- sqlalchemy (SQL toolkit)
+The last version of these libraries can be easily intalled using pip (Python Package Index)

 Pre-requisites
 For running YADI it is necessary to have a connection to PostgreSQL database.